The Joy of Painting

 The Joy of Painting is an American half-hour instructional television show.
 Created and hosted by painter Bob Ross, it ran from January 11, 1983, to May 17, 1994.
 In most episodes, Ross taught techniques for landscape oil painting, completing a painting in each session.
 Occasionally, episodes featured a guest artist who would demonstrate a different painting technique.
-The program followed the same format as its predecessor from 1974 to 1982, The Magic of Oil Painting, hosted by Ross's mentor Bill Alexander.
-In 2024, new episodes featuring paintings Ross had completed before his death and hosted by Nicholas Hankins were released.
+The program followed the same format as its predecessor from 1974 to 1982, The Magic of Oil Painting, which had been hosted by Ross's mentor Bill Alexander.
+In 2024, the series was revived with Nicholas Hankins as host, initially using unused paintings Ross had completed before his death.

 Production

 The show was aired and produced by non-commercial, public television stations.
 The first season aired in early 1983 and was produced by WNVC in Falls Church, Virginia.
 Starting in the second season in late 1983, the show was produced by WIPB in Muncie, Indiana, until its end in 1994, and later by Blue Ridge Public Television in Roanoke, Virginia.
 The show is currently being distributed by American Public Television.
 Reruns began syndication at PBS stations in the United States in 1992, under the moniker The Best of The Joy of Painting, featuring a collection of Bob Ross's favorite paintings from past seasons.
 By the early 1990s, nearly 300 episodes of The Joy of Painting were on the air in the United States on PBS and in Canada on CBC Television.
 The Joy of Painting would later begin broadcasting in different places around the world, such as Mexico, Costa Rica, Colombia, the United Kingdom, Latin America, Greece, the Netherlands, Germany, Switzerland, Austria, Turkey, Iran, South Korea, Australia, and Japan.

 In 2022, Joan Kowalski, an executive at Ross' holding company and daughter of business partners Walt and Annette Kowalski, and WDSC-TV commissioned a pilot based on a painting that was unfinished for a 32nd season that was planned when Ross died before production began.
 Bob Ross Art Workshop and Gallery instructor Nicholas Hankins hosted the pilot, which was so well-received that a full 13-episode run was filmed in March and June 2023.
 Originally intended to be filmed as The Best of the Joy of Painting with Bob Ross, WDSC and Bob Ross, Inc. used the seven paintings by Ross from the unfinished season and six new paintings by Hankins to finish the season.
 The new series is distributed with PBS and American Public Television under the title The Joy of Painting with Nicholas Hankins: Bob Ross's Unfinished Season.
 In December 2024, Hankins posted on Instagram during the wrap party that a 33rd season has been commissioned by WDSC, and began to be broadcast in the summer of 2025.